1937 Imperial Conference

-The 1937 Imperial Conference was held in London from 14 May to 24 June 1937, following the coronation of George VI and Elizabeth on 12 May.
+The 1937 Imperial Conference was held in London from 14 May to 24 June 1937, following the coronation of King George VI and Queen Elizabeth on 12 May.
 It was the eighth and final Imperial Conference and the last meeting of British and dominion prime ministers held until World War II.

 Topics included the foreign affairs and defence - in particular whether or not the foreign policies of the dominions should follow that of the British government, trade policy and constitutional arrangements.
 On the last question, the proposal for an Imperial Federation was discussed and dismissed.